 Evaluating Your Website

 Throughout this website resources and tools are cited to help you learn more and learn how to evaluate your website, including many of the most well known in the footer section under "Tools."
 It is important to acknowledge that nothing has or probably will ever be found that can replace a human checking for accessibility.
-While many great tools exist, these tools can only provide you with basics, like, do your images all have alternative text (alt attributes) for images.
+While many great tools exist, including tools and guides created by WebAIM, these tools can only provide you with basics, like, do your images all have alternative text (alt attributes) for images.
 These tools can not fully analyze if the alt text is appropriately written for the image, as it can not fully understand what the image is for.
 These tools also can not check for everything, so don't be lured into the false assumption that if an automatic tool comes back with no issues found, that your website is accessible.

 For this reason, it is important that you and those responsible for web content creation read and learn about these issues.
 Web accessibility doesn't have to be hard, on the contrary, for most of us using Content Management Systems like Drupal, it can be as easy to grasp concept.